alexwlchan/alexwlchan.net/src/_drafts/scheduled-screenshots.md

 Next I wanted to create screenshots on a regular schedule, and save them somewhere.
 There are lots of ways to do this; I decided to use [GitHub Actions] because it's what I'm familiar with.
+It will also send me emails if something stops working, which I find useful as a monitoring tool.

 The implementation is entirely contained in a single GitHub Actions workflow.
 It's in a file called [`.github/workflows/take_screenshots.yml`](https://github.com/alexwlchan/scheduled-screenshots/blob/a5c836cfcc6a3729fe53db97b34d116949fba377/.github/workflows/take_screenshots.yml), and it's only 76 lines: